lizasilent/lizasilent/README.md

 My stack is **HTML / CSS / JS / REACT / Tilda** and I'm currently learning Typescript and Vue.js ( bcz who doesn't, right? 😀)

+Addicted to books, mycology and any types of outdoor activities.

 ⚡ Fun fact: